DILECTO MEO

 Dilecto Meo

-Dilecto Meo continues my experimentations with vanishing thread, expanding the production/disintegration anomaly demonstrated by its decomposition.
-Here, the disintegration of the stitched poetry is a metaphor for the dissolution of self in relationship.The obscuration of the handwritten texts on folded papers extends this analogy, as their expressions along with our awareness of this decisive quality of altruistic love are restricted.
+DILECTO MEO continues my experimentations with vanishing thread, expanding the production/disintegration anomaly demonstrated by its decomposition.
+Here, the disintegration of the stitched poetry acts as a metaphor for the dissolution of self in relationship and altruistic love.

 The analysis relates as well to contemporary society with its emphasis on self-aggrandizement.
-And I wonder if deference and devotion were valued equally, might escalating global crises be remediated?
-Simultaneously, I continue to note that only certain segments of the population are expected to yield in service to the status quo.
-In the knitted contexts of interpersonal, societal and ecological relationships, this body of work regards the self as a flimsy scaffold, dismantled as easily as imagined.
+And I wonder if deference and devotion were valued equally, might escalating global crises be remediated, even as we note ongoing social, economic and ecological imbalances?
+From within this relational perspective, this body of work regards the self as a flimsy scaffold, dismantled as easily as imagined.
 In consideration of our actual, collective fragility, it begs an eclipse of humankind’s apparent opportunistic coding towards a vital infusion of empathy and selfless love.

 Dilecto Meo